Minres/DBT-RISE-RISCV/README.md

 # DBT-RISE-RISCV
 Core of an instruction set simulator based on DBT-RISE implementing the RISC-V ISA.
 The project is hosted at https://git.minres.com/DBT-RISE/DBT-RISE-RISCV .

+This repo contains only the code of the RISC-V ISS and can only be used with the DBT_RISE.
+A complete VP using this ISS can be found at https://git.minres.com/VP/RISCV-VP which models SiFives FE310 controlling a brushless DC (BLDC) motor.

 This library provide the infrastructure to build RISC-V ISS.
 Currently part of the library are the following implementations adhering to version 2.2 of the 'The RISC-V Instruction Set Manual Volume I: User-Level ISA':

 * RV32IMAC